jpcarvalhodev/nclock_react/README.md

 # NSOFTWARES Software

-NSOFTWARES software project using React and typescript for SISNID
+NSOFTWARES software project using React and Typescript for SISNID

 ## Prerequisites